userfrosting/learn/pages/12.database/03.migrations/docs.md

 }
 ```

-The above `up` method will display the `Foo creation` title before asking the user to enter the new Foo name and saving it to the database.
+The above `seed` method will display the `Foo creation` title before asking the user to enter the new Foo name and saving it to the database.

-For a complete list of available commands, check out the [Symfony documentation](http://symfony.com/doc/current/console/style.html#helper-methods).
+For a complete list of available io methods, check out the [Symfony documentation](http://symfony.com/doc/current/console/style.html#helper-methods).

 ## Running your migration